Blue Winter (film)

 Blue Winter (L'hiver bleu) is a Canadian docufiction film, directed by André Blanchard and released in 1979.
 Using a cast of non-professional actors, the film centres on Christiane (Christiane Lévesque) and Nicole (Nicole Scant), two young adult sisters trying to establish themselves in the economically struggling city of Rouyn-Noranda, Quebec.

 The film won the Prix de la critique québécoise in 1979.

-It was later screened at the 1984 Festival of Festivals as part of Front & Centre, a special retrospective program of artistically and culturally significant films from throughout the history of Canadian cinema.
+It was later screened at the 1984 Festival of Festivals, as part of Front & Centre, a special retrospective program of artistically and culturally significant films from throughout the history of Canadian cinema.

+Plot

+Two young women leave their small hometown in Abitibi-Témiscamingue.
+The younger one finds a job in a restaurant in Rouyn, hoping to quickly earn enough to travel to South America.
+The older one increasingly neglects the studies she had planned to pursue at Cégep and discovers the realities of working-class life and socialist ideals.
+One will leave, and the other will stay.